Brand marketing with neuroscience

 —David Ogilvy

-Neuroscience provides reliable ways to measure engagement and retention, but the existing methods are either cumbersome, expensive, or both.
+Engagement and retention can be measured using scientific methods, but the existing tools are either cumbersome, expensive, or both.

-EEG (electroencephalogram) involves placing caps with electrodes on people’s heads and measuring electrical pulses in response to sensory stimuli.
-The data requires professional interpretation, and testing at scale is challenging.
-(Hundreds of people hooked up to devices is not the best PR.)
+EEG (electroencephalogram) involves placing caps with electrodes on people’s heads to measure electrical pulses in response to sensory stimuli.
+But the data requires professional interpretation, and scaling EEG testing is expensive and challenging (hundreds of people with caps on their heads may seem dystopian).

 Effective, but

 But there are more than a few ways to determine what people think about something.
 In his Nobel Prize-winning work, the late Daniel Kahneman described the thinking mind as two systems.
 System 1 is instinctive and intuitive (thinking fast); it’s in charge of mundane thought and deals with familiar circumstances.
 System 2 takes over when we’re faced with something outstanding that requires deeper thought and reflection (thinking slow).
-You’re using System 1 to answer this: 2+2=?, and System 2 to calculate this: 37×3=?
+You’re using System 1 to respond to: how much is 2+2?, and System 2 to calculate 37×5=?

-We like to believe that we contemplate each one of our decisions, but the reality is that up to 95% of all decisions are in the domain of System 1, which forms decisions based on well-learned facts and existing information stored in our brains.
+We tend to believe our decisions result from careful deliberation, but in reality, more than 95% of all decisions are the domain of the non-contemplative System 1, which forms decisions based on learned facts and stored information.

 Thinking fast,